JHU-PL-Lab/www-fpse/lecture/side-effects.md

 - The idea is to put mutablility only where you are doing mutation, no more no less.
 - So if the tree structure never changes but the node values can, only make the `data` mutable.

-Example use: mutate right tree
+Example use: mutate left subtree

 ```ocaml
 # let mt = MNode { data = 3 ; left = MLeaf ; right = MLeaf };;